Bell's mania: Epidemiology

-The first case of Bell's Mania was observed by medical examiners during the cocaine epidemic in countries like the United States of America and Canada with some other cases being related to police brutality and restraint.
-The term Bell's Mania was first coined to describe the clinical condition with a 75% mortality rate.
-The prevalence of this condition ranges from 15% to 25% in the society and, is not an infrequent occurrence.
+The first case of Bell's mania was observed by medical examiners during the cocaine epidemic in countries like the United States of America and Canada with some other cases being related to police brutality and restraint.
+The term Bell's mania was first coined to describe the clinical condition with a 75% mortality rate.
+The prevalence of this condition ranges from 15% to 25% in the society, and is not an infrequent occurrence.

 History

-First mention of Bell's Mania
+First mention

-Bell's Mania is a syndrome with unexplained etiology which was first explained by American psychiatrist Luther Bell in the 1850s after observing institutionalized psychiatric patients.
+Bell's mania is a syndrome with unexplained etiology which was first explained by American psychiatrist Luther Bell in the 1850s after observing institutionalized psychiatric patients.
 The first clinical reports and descriptions of people with acute exhaustive mania and delirium were provided by a few psychiatrists in the United States of America, France and the United Kingdom.
-The description of the symptoms seemed to be quite similar to that of patients with schizophrenia (hallucinations and delirium) however additional hyperactivity, heightened arousal, and altered sleep cycle was also reported in patients with Bell's Mania.
+The description of the symptoms seemed to be quite similar to that of patients with schizophrenia (hallucinations and delirium); however, additional hyperactivity, heightened arousal, and altered sleep cycle was also reported in patients with Bell's Mania.

-First Appearance of Related Symptoms
+First appearance of related symptoms

 The suggestive symptoms of this disorder were first observed in the 19th century, out of which some of the most significant ones are the onset of aggression, bizarre behavior, violence, excessive shouting, panic, paranoia and increase in body temperature.
 In 1934, Stauder described a series of acute onset of psychomotor agitation in young people with no history of physical or psychological disturbances.
-He termed this description as Lethal Catatonia.
-Other reasons for the manifestation of Bell's Mania, points at the use of stimulant drugs in excessive amounts and also psychiatric diseases like depression or schizophrenia.
+He termed this description as lethal catatonia.
+Other reasons for the manifestation of Bell's mania, points at the use of stimulant drugs in excessive amounts and also psychiatric diseases like depression or schizophrenia.

-In 1985, Bell's Mania was first mentioned in a definitive manner using the term Excited Delirium (EXD).
+In 1985, Bell's mania was first mentioned in a definitive manner using the term excited delirium (EXD).
 Prior to that year, most cases of death by cocaine intoxication during the cocaine epidemic that happened in a sudden manner.
 This involved the exposure to highly toxic amounts of the drug due to the bursting of cocaine packets being carried within the body by "body stuffers".
 In the same year a series of observations were made by Welti and Fishbain regarding psychosis, cardiorespiratory arrest and sudden death in individuals with cocaine addiction.
-Since the law enforcement were often called to contain violent behavior exhibited by these individuals.
-It was speculated that police brutality might be the underlying cause of the misshapen.
+Since the law enforcement were often called to contain violent behavior exhibited by these individuals, it was speculated that police brutality might be the underlying cause of the deaths.
 Upon medical review of the cases related to the use of batons, pepper sprays and restraint methods did not disclose any autonomic cause behind the death, albeit problems like cardiac diseases and trauma was excluded from the extensive evaluation.